 24p Caring for vulnerable children

 7p Cost of loans to build schools and roads

 2p Libraries, museums, and galleries

 Where our money comes from

-Our total income is £1096.1m.
+Our total income is nearly £1,042m.
 This money comes from five sources, including your council tax.
 Around a third is handed directly to schools.
 We cannot influence how this money is spent.
-Of the remaining money a large portion can only be used for specific services such as public health.
+Of the remaining money, a large portion can only be used for specific services such as Public Health.

-We have £508.7m available for day-to-day services for Staffordshire people over the coming year.
+We have around £532m. available for day-to-day services for Staffordshire people over the coming year.

 This funding is available for day-to-day services.

 General grants: £52.1m